 Mindfulness-Based Stress Reduction

 Another beneficial form of psychotherapy is mindfulness-based stress reduction (MBSR).
 Dr. Jon Kabat-Zinn developed the MBSR program at the University of Massachusetts Medical Center.
 Since its inception, MBSR has evolved into a common form of complementary medicine addressing a variety of health problems.
 MBSR may help caregivers manage the chronic stress of caring.
-MBSR is a standardized program designed to reduce stress and manage difficult emotions through training in mindfulness, based on ancient healing practices.
+MBSR is a standardized program designed to reduce stress and manage difficult emotions through mindfulness training, based on ancient healing practices.

 Mindfulness practice is ideal for cultivating greater awareness of the unity of mind and body, as well as of the ways the unconscious thoughts, feelings, and behaviors can undermine emotional, physical, and spiritual health.
 The mind is known to be a factor in stress and stress-related disorders, and meditation has been shown to positively affect a range of autonomic physiological processes, such as lowering blood pressure and reducing overall arousal and emotional reactivity.